 $ yum install setools

-Now we have a tool that will actively return announcements from the log file found at /var/log/audit/audit.log and translate them into something far more “human-friendly”.
+Now we have a tool that will actively return announcements from the log file found at /var/log/audit/audit.log and gives us something readable.

 This tool is called sealert and its goal is to issue reports regarding any issues related to SELinux.

 You can use it like this:

 $ sealert -a /var/log/audit/audit.log